OSGeo/grass/doc/howto_release.md

 The script sorts them into categories defined in _utils/release.yml_.
 However, these notes need to be manually edited to collapse related items into one.
-Additionally, a _Highlights_ section needs to be added with manually identified new major features for major and minor releases.
+Additionally, a _Highlights_ section needs to be added on top with manually identified new major features for major and minor releases.
 For all releases, a _Major_ section may need to be added showing critical fixes or breaking changes if there are any.